Skip to content

 • remote_topic: The topic filter used to subscribe to the remote broker.

-• local_topic: This is for Topic reflection, if you want the vanila way, then just leave local_topic="" to preserve the original topic in msg from remote broker.
+• local_topic: This is used for topic reflection.
+To use the default behavior, leave local_topic="" to preserve the original topic in the message from the remote broker.

 • qos: Define the QoS in the subscribe packet.
 This is a must.

-• retain: A flag to override retain flag.
+• retain: A flag to override the retain flag.

-• retain_handling: An optional item for MQTTv5 feature, Retain Handling.
+• retain_handling: An optional item for the MQTT v5 feature, Retain Handling.

 • prefix: A prefix string will be added to the local topic (add to the original topic if you leave local_topic as null).